-Activities Completed During Permit Year 3: The City continued its catch basin program established in previous permit cycles and increased the rate of catch basins cleaned per year to meet the 2 year cleaning cycle requirement.
+Activities Completed During Permit Year 4: The City continued its catch basin program established in previous permit cycles and attempted to increase the rate of catch basins cleaned per year to meet the 2 year cleaning cycle requirement.
 Record keeping was accomplished using an iPad and cloud based ArcGIS program.
 Information collected includes structure size and condition, debris found and accessibility.
+In Permit Year 4, staff collected a total of 139.89 tons of material from 564 catch basins.
+This is a 57% reduction in catch basins cleaned compared to Permit Year 3 and was caused by the Stetco truck being out of service for approximately 1 month.
+We determined that 15 of the 564 catch basins contained excess sediment.
+Those 15 will be cleaned again next spring to determine if an annual rather than every other year cleaning schedule is needed.
+We also found 8 catch basins requiring follow up attention.
+This information, in addition to being in the catch basin cleaning data, was reported to a supervisor on the day the deficiency was found.

-In Permit Year 3, staff collected a total of 457.9 tons of material from 1301 catch basins.
-Due to the amount of data, the csv file showing all catch basin cleanings is not included in this report, however, a map showing the locations of the cleaned basins is included in Appendix I.
+Due to the amount of data, the csv file showing all catch basin cleanings is not included in this report.
+The file is available upon request.